North Sydney: Commercial area

+Miller Street is the main commercial street in North Sydney.
+It is home to the North Sydney Council Chambers.
+In terms of banking, Miller Street is home to an ANZ Bank branch, a Commonwealth Bank branch, a National Australia Bank branch, and a Westpac branch.

 The commercial district of North Sydney includes the second largest concentration of office buildings in New South Wales, with a large representation from the advertising and information technology industries.
 Advertising, marketing businesses and associated trades such as printing have traditionally dominated the business life of the area though these have been supplanted to a certain extent by information technology businesses.
-Corporations whose offices are in North Sydney include: Nine Entertainment Co, Cisco Systems, Vocus Communications, NBN Co, Novell, Sun Microsystems, AGL, Hyundai, AAMI, Sophos, Symantec, Nando's, Vodafone and NAB.
+Corporations whose offices are in North Sydney include: AAMI, Acciona, AGL, CIMIC, Cisco, Coca-Cola Europacific Partners, Gen Digital, Hyundai, Microsoft, Nando's, National Australia Bank, NBN Co, Nine Entertainment, Novell, SAP, Sophos, Ventia, UGL, Vocus Communications, Vodafone and Zurich Insurance.

 Unlike other major suburban hubs within the Sydney metropolitan area, North Sydney has limited shopping facilities and almost no Sunday trading.
 There are four supermarkets (Aldi, IGA, Coles and Woolworths Metro).
 The main shopping complex is the Greenwood Plaza, which is connected to North Sydney station.
 Berry Square is another shopping centre in Berry Street, formerly known as North Sydney Shopping World.